nik-don/01-founders/ascii-art/README.md

 or

-	go clean -testcache && go test . -v to reset cache *and* verbose output of what is happening
+	go clean -testcache && go test . to reset cache *and* test

 \